A Platform for BBC Broadcasting House?

 Approximate layout of the Bakerloo Line passing Broadcasting House

-Theory 1There is an area in part of Broadcasting House's labarynthian basement known as the Stronghold which is in fact an old World War two bunker, built in 1941.
+Until the recent construction and rennovation of the BBC Broadcasting House building, there was an area in part of the building's labarynthian basement known as the Stronghold which was in fact an old World War two bunker, built in 1941.
 When it was built, it consisted of several fully equipped studios along with all support equipment.
-In deed, one studio has been maintained until very recently but the whole area has now been decommissioned and is currently being demolished for the redevelopment of the building.
+In deed, one studio was maintained until very shortly before its demolition.

 When built in 1941, the Stronghold was, although under ground, the only building at that position.
 The rest of the building was in fact built around the concrete bunker later after the War.

-Within the Stronghold is a staircase that leads down two flights and effectively ends in a brick wall, known to staff as "the stairway to nowhere".
-It has been suggested that this is in fact the now blocked entrance down to the Bakerloo platform.
+Within the Stronghold was a staircase that lead down two flights and effectively ended in a brick wall, known to staff as "the stairway to nowhere".
+It has been suggested that this is in fact was the blocked entrance down to the Bakerloo platform.
 I seriously doubt this.
-The staircase's location is quite a distance from the Bakerloo Line both horizontally and vertically.
+The staircase's location was quite a distance from the Bakerloo Line both horizontally and vertically.